Keyboard shortcuts

 • last_scan_id — the most recent scan where this state was confirmed

 An item that remains unchanged across many scans has a single version row.
-A new version row is created only when observable state changes (metadata, hash, validation, or deletion status).
+A new version row is created only when observable state changes (metadata, access, or deletion status).
+Hash observations are stored separately in hash_versions, and validation results are written directly onto the version row.

 Schema Versioning